FoghornTherapeutics/FHT-ATACseq-pipeline/README.md

   Another QC measure is to compute the pearson correlation between samples of their feature counts.

   The first visualization is to look at the heatmap of the sample-to-sample correlation, clustered by similarities.
 Each column and row is a sample.
+A red square indicates a higher correlation as opposed to a blue square.

-  .
-Just like in the PCA plot, samples cluste
+  Just like in the PCA plot, samples cluster first by cell lines with all HCT116 in green and TOV21G in red.
+Among HCT116 samples, WT and ARID1B knockdown are the most similar, then

 HCT116 shows higher correlation say it is consistent w/ PCA